Many business deals are carried out on a ‘handshake agreement’ (a verbal agreement...

 Under the Companies Act 2006, the significant company decisions must be approved by shareholders at a general meeting or by way of a written resolution.
 By voting in such matters, shareholders exercise their ultimate control over the company and how it is managed.

 There are a number of circumstances where shareholders may need legal advice or assistance and our Commercial and Corporate Finance solicitors have significant experience in advising clients in such circumstances.
-Links to relevant pages below:
+For more specific information, please follow the links below: